Thank you for your interest in selling at the Community Farmers Market!

 - Where is this market?
 Where do I unload?

-- The Winter Farmers Market is held from 9am-12pm in the main lobby of the Carbondale Community High School at 1301 E. Walnut Street.
-Vendors may unload and enter through a set of west facing doors near the entrance to the track.
-Once vendors have unloaded their vehicles, they are asked to park in the main lot on the north side of the building to allow other vendors access to the west facing doors.
-Meat vendors who need access to freezers in trailers may leave their trailers on the parking pad on the west of the building for easy access.
+- The Winter Farmers Market will be held from 10am-1pm in the concourse of the University Mall at 1237 E Main St, Carbondale.
+Please use the east side entrance, by Bed Bath and Beyond and the movie theatre.
+Once vendors have unloaded their vehicles, they are asked to park in the main lot.
+Meat vendors who need access to freezers in trailers will also need to park their trucks in the parking lot.
 It is requested that you plan to arrive between 8:45 and 9am to avoid blocking out produce and craft vendors needing to unload.

 - When is set up/tear down?

-- Set up is between 8-9amm.
-Please plan to arrive before 8:45am to give yourself adequate time to get set up.
-No set up after 9am except in case of emergency or unless previously OKed with market manager.
-Please communicate prior to 8:30 if something comes up and you cannot make it so I can rearrange the market to eliminate gaps.
+- Set up is between 8:45-10am.
+Please plan to arrive before 9:20am to give yourself adequate time to get set up.
+No set up after 10am except in case of emergency or unless previously OK-ed with market manager.
+Please communicate prior to 8:00 if something comes up and you cannot make it so I can rearrange the market to eliminate gaps.
 If you need to leave early for any reason, please contact the market manager prior to market.

 - How much are fees?
 Do I have to report my sales?

 - Vendor fees are on a sliding scale this season based on sales.
 This is an honor system.
-Please be honest in reporting your sales totals at the end of the day either to the market manager directly, or though an anonymous reporting slip.
+Please be honest and as accurate as possible in reporting your sales totals at the end of the day either to the market manager directly, or though an anonymous reporting slip.

 - How much space can I take up?

-- Stall space is approximately 12-15 feet (each square tile at the high school is a foot).
+- Stall space is approximately 10-12 feet.
 Two tables in an L shape is the ideal set up for the winter farmers market, as it allows for some space between vendors.
-Vendors requesting larger spaces will be required to pay additional stall fees.

 - What’s the difference between the wooden nickels?

-- There are red EBT and Double Value tokens in $1 and $2 increments.
+- There are red SNAP tokens in $1 and $2 increments.
 These are only valid on food items and have no cash value.
 Please do not make change for the red tokens.
 We also have $5 black credit/debit tokens.
 These can be used like cash, and change can be given.

 - You can redeem tokens towards the end of the market day, or whenever you have a sufficient amount.
 The market manager will write you a check for the token value and provide a receipt.

-- The Double Value Coupon program provides match funds for low income customers using their LINK cards at market.
-Double Value Coupons are only good on fresh fruits and vegetables.
+- The Link Match program provides match funds for low income customers using their LINK cards at market.
+Link Match coupons are only good on fresh fruits and vegetables.
 Vendors can redeem coupons at the end of market day along with any SNAP or credit/debit tokens they receive.

 - What is Food Works, and why is it involved with the market?